khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

 *   To display independent and contained content and actions on a single topic.
 Use [Cards](/components/cards) instead.
 *   For hierarchical structures.
 Use [Tree](/components/tree) view instead.

-## Table Anatomy

-### Layout
+## Layout

 Tables take up the full width of the container they are in.
 However, it is important to note that wide tables make it difficult to read and scan small amounts of content as the data will be widely separated.
 For legibility, ensure content is laid out and aligned properly.

 Don’t simply shrink the entire table to fit the viewport, or apply a fixed width to the tables, to the point it compromises legibility.
 The same way stretching tables 100% to the width of the viewport is not recommended, a small, shrunk table view can create a cluttered interface.
 Use the responsive view of the tables instead.

-* WIP: A cell’s width and height will change according to its content
-* WIP: Don’t let the table break your layout by preventing horizontal scrolling
+Don’t let the table break your layout by preventing horizontal scrolling.
+Consider designing your table and organizing the data to work well in [responsive views](/components/tables/#responsiveness).

-#### Truncation

-To fit a long string of text into a table cell, you can shorten the text with an ellipsis ("...") to show exactly where the text is truncated.
-Truncated text should display a tooltip on hover with the full text on it.
-[See tooltips guidelines](https://design.gitlab.com/components/tooltips)

-### Empty values

-If a cell is empty or unavailable, keep the cell empty to reduce noise and help with legibility.

-#### Empty state
+### Empty state

 A table empty state is shown when there is no data yet.
-[See empty states guidelines](https://design.gitlab.com/regions/empty-states)
+[See empty states guidelines](https://design.gitlab.com/regions/empty-states).

+## Content alignment

+Left align content by importance, based on the information needs of your users, unless a different alignment helps with comprehension.
+For example, numeric data is easier to read when right aligned or is designed to a right-to-left audience, making it easier for the user to visually scan the data.
+To aid scanning on right-alignment, make sure you use the same number of decimal places for your numeric data.

+Todo: Add live component block with code example of table alignment -- mixed data

+Text in tables tends to end up in narrow columns – don't justify or center the text, it causes confusion and harms readability.

+## Table anatomy

+### Cells

+A cell’s width and height will change according to its content.

+### Columns

+Avoid making all the columns an even width.
+The table columns should be sized according to the data they contain.
+Columns of small content should be narrow, while columns of paragraphs should be relatively wide.
+Allow the browser to lay out the tables according to the viewport size.

+### Rows

+Rows can have a mix of read-only and editable cells with content populated by users.
+When designing a table, make sure the cells work well together and fit nicely in the rows.

 ### Header